survivejs/webpack-book/manuscript/techniques/04_testing.md

 To recap:

 * Running testing tools allows you to benefit from webpack's module resolution mechanism.
 * Sometimes the test setup can be quite involved.
-Tools like Jest remove most of the boilerplate and allow you to develop tests with minimal setup.
+Tools like Jest remove most of the boilerplate and allow you to develop tests with minimal configuration.
 * You can find multiple mocking tools for webpack.
 They allow you to shape test environment.
 Sometimes you can avoid mocking through design, though.

 You'll learn to deploy applications using webpack in the next chapter.